hasura/graphql-engine/architecture/live-queries.md

 Please do note that we have drivers internally for other event based methods and would love to work with you if you have a use-case where the current approach does not suffice.
 Hit us up on our discord, and we’ll help you run benchmarks and figure out the best way to proceed!

 ## Testing
 Testing scalability & reliability for live-queries with websockets has been a challenge.
-It took us a few weeks to build the testing suite itself and this is what the setup looks like:
+It took us a few weeks to build the testing suite and the infra automation tooling.
+This is what the setup looks like:

-1. A nodejs script that runs a large number of GraphQL live-query clients and logs events in memory which are later ingested into a database.
+1. A nodejs script that runs a large number of GraphQL live-query clients and logs events in memory which are later ingested into a database. [github](https://github.com/hasura/subscription-benchmark)

 1. A script that creates a write load on the database that causes changes across all clients running their live queries (1 million rows are updated every second)